ernieayala/ernies-modern-layout/README.md

 # Ernie's Modern Layout
-A cleaner UI layout with more user feedback(hover and focus states).
+A visual update for Foundry VTT UI.

 There is also a "compact mode" and the ability to change the primary color.

 Covers most UI items that are not in a modal/popup etc.